Oxsomi/core3/docs/graphics_api.md

 - vertexLayout: how to interpret vertex and instance data bound to the vertex bind points at draw call.
   - Optional if the shader generates all data itself (default to 0).
   - bufferStrides12_isInstance1[16]: buffer description and if it's an instance.
-    - bufferStride is limited to 0-2048 for GPU limit reasons.
+    - bufferStride is limited to 0-2048 for device limit reasons.
 So the other values (2048-4095) are invalid.
     - isInstance is when the buffer changes; if it's false it changes per vertex, otherwise it changes per instance.
     - The buffer id is the same as the index into the array.
 So [0] describes vertex buffer bound at id 0.
     - These are tightly packed to avoid having to dynamically allocate the PipelineGraphicsInfo and keeping it POD while still using limited resources. (bufferStride & 4095) | (isInstance << 12).